Maclinz/expense-tracker_fullstack/frontend/README.md

 add the url and port in .env file./
 <img src="./readmepics/ss5.png"></img>

-if you get errors like PORT 5000 is already in user./ Try changing PORT in .env and ./frontend/src/context/globalContext.js files
+if you get errors like PORT 5000 is already in user <br>
+Try changing PORT in .env and ./frontend/src/context/globalContext.js files

 ## Available Scripts